idvorkin/idvorkin.github.io/_d/switch.md

 - See who shaped your behavior.
   - Want you to slow down, narrower roads
   - Want you to shop more, put milk (which you need at the back)
-  - Don't leave ATM card in machine, so need to get card before taking out cash
+  - Don't leave ATM card in the machine, so need to get the card before taking out cash
   - Reach for carrots, not stick
 - Ask to watch people who have trouble, you'll see them follow the easiest path.
 - Medication Vests